sinai-dev/Outward-SideLoader/README.md

 ## How To Use SideLoader

-See the SideLoader Wiki for (mostly) complete documentation:
+See the SideLoader Wiki for documentation and guides:

 <big><b>[SideLoader Wiki](https://github.com/sinaioutlander/Outward-SideLoader/wiki)</b></big>